 }

-IMPORTANT ABOUT DIGITAL TAGS: the Value of the Digital tag is the number 0 or 1, so they can be used to write to PLCs and math expressions.
+IMPORTANT — Digital tags.
+The Value of a Digital tag is the number 0 or 1, so it can be used in writes to PLCs and in math expressions.
+When an expression needs a logical value (true/false), use the State property instead:

 if ( @Plant/Tank2/ValveOpen.State ) { ... }

-the State property of Digital tags evaluates to true, if value equals 1, and evaluates do false when value is 0.
+The State property evaluates to true when the value is 1, and false when the value is 0.

 Step 4: Connect Value Simulator (Pillar 2a — Devices)